While joists, beams, and girders are structural members used to support a building, there are significant differences between them.

 Girders are the primary support in massive structures and act as supports to smaller beams in the design.
 They can bear extremely heavy loads.

 Girders will carry the load from the smaller beams resting on them and then transfer it to the vertical supports below them,

-Girders are incorporated in the construction of bridges, roads, flyovers, and trusses.
+Girders are incorporated into the construction of bridges, roads, flyovers, and trusses.

 Commonly used types of girders include plate girders and box girders.

 Plate girders are used in both residential and large-scale construction projects.
-They come in I shape with varying sizes.
+They come in I shapes with varying sizes.

 Box girders are usually used in the construction of elevated bridges.